Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/claims.md

 ![claim-9](assets/new-claims/claim-9.png)

-If this claim succeeded, then you will see a success message and your DOTs will be in the account that you claimed to.
+If this claim succeeded, then you will see a success message and your SOLARs will be in the account that you claimed to.

 #### Verifying your Claim

-After you make an on-chain claim for DOTs, your balance should be updated on the AXIASolar UI immediately.
+After you make an on-chain claim for SOLARs, your balance should be updated on the AXIASolar UI immediately.

 Having trouble?
-Get support in the DOT [Claims Support]() channel.
+Get support in the SOLAR [Claims Support]() channel.

 ![claim-10](assets/new-claims/claim-10.png)

-Congratulations, you have now completed the process for claiming and signing for your DOTs.
+Congratulations, you have now completed the process for claiming and signing for your SOLARs.

 ### Third Party Claims Processes

-**We do not recommend using third-party apps or processes to perform your claim or acquire DOT.**
+**We do not recommend using third-party apps or processes to perform your claim or acquire SOLAR.**

 Claiming using a third-party process can lead to the loss of your allocation, therefore we cannot recommend using any third party apps to do so.
 Manually specifying your transaction data, as specified in our claims process, is the only way to be certain you will receive your allocation.